proddata/crate/docs/general/information-schema.rst

 ``table_partitions``
 --------------------

-This table can be queried to get information about all partitioned tables, Each partition of a table is represented as one row.
-The row contains the information table name, schema name, partition ident, and the values of the partition. ``values`` is a key-value object with the 'partitioned by column' as key(s) and the corresponding value as value(s).
+This table can be queried to get information about all :ref:`partitioned tables
+<partitioned-tables>`, Each partition of a table is represented as one row.
+The
+row contains the information table name, schema name, partition ident, and the values of the partition. ``values`` is a key-value object with the :ref:`partition column <glossary-partition-column>` (or columns) as key(s) and the corresponding value as value(s).

-For further information see :ref:`partitioned_tables`.

 .. hide: